The following process applies to all CSS Division Graduate Students, regardless of degree program (CSSE or CSE) or capstone goals (project or thesis).

 Step 4: Schedule Final Defense

-By the seventh day of the first week of the quarter that a student is registered for their final capstone credits, a student must work with their Supervisory Committee and the CSS Graduate Advisor to schedule a defense of their culminating work.
-Students should work closely with their Committee Chair to ensure they are ready for their Final Examination and Defense.
-The STEM Graduate Advising Office will coordinate rooms and times for the defense.
+By 5PM on Thursday of the third week of the quarter that a student is registered for their final thesis/project credits, the student must consult with their supervisory committee members to schedule a defense of their culminating work.
+Students should work closely with their committee chair to ensure that they are ready for their final examination and defense.
+During the regualr academic year, the STEM Graduate Advising Office will send students the link to the new online scheduling system to select a time/date for their defense.
 All committee members must be present at the time of the defense, or the defense cannot be held.

 Step 5: Apply to Graduate

-In the first week of the quarter a student is registered for their final degree credits the student must apply to graduate by filing a Master’s degree request online via http://www.grad.washington.edu/student/mastapp.aspx.
+By 5PM on Thursday of the third week of the quarter that a student is registered for their final degree credits the student must apply to graduate by filing a Master’s degree request online via http://www.grad.washington.edu/student/mastapp.aspx.
 Students should work with the CSS Graduate Advisor and Committee Chair to plan their degree curriculum accordingly, so that their final capstone requirements serve as the culmination of their degree coursework.
 Students must be registered for credits during the quarter they want to graduate.

 Step 6: Submit Draft of Final Paper/Thesis